bhavirdy/personalWebsite/README.md

 * Having seperate components for each section of the site, and thus information needs to be set in only one spot.

-* This was not only for ease of updating, but so one can see how prop values are passed to React components.
+  * Which was not only for ease of updating, but so one can see how prop values are passed to React components.